 Creating surveys

-After choosing one, you are brought to a form where you can complete the details of your new survey:
+After choosing a template, you are brought to a form where you can complete the details of your new survey:

 Create a survey